 The spur center (A) Fig.12 is equipped with a No. 2 Morse Taper shank.
-Inserted this shank into the head-stock spindle (B).
-NOTE: Before inserting the spur center (A), clean both the shank of the spur center and the inside of the headstock spindle to remove any grease or debris.
-To remove the tapered shank spur center (A) Fig. 13, from the headstock spindle (B) Fig. 13, use the knockout bar (C) Fig. 13 (supplied) through the hole (D) in the opposite end of the spindle.
+Insert this shank into the headstock spindle (B).

+NOTE: Before inserting the spur center (A), clean both the shank of the spur center and the inside of the head-stock spindle to remove any grease or debris.
+To remove the tapered shank spur center (A) Fig. 13 from the head-stock spindle (B) Fig. 13, insert the knockout bar (C) Fig. 13 (supplied) through the hole (D) in the opposite end of the spindle and push it out.